Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Analysis/ViewshedCamera/readme.md

 ## How to use the sample

 The sample will start with a viewshed created from the initial camera location, so only the visible (green) portion of the viewshed will be visible.
 Move around the scene to see the obstructed (red) portions.
-Click the 'Update from Camera' button to update the viewshed to the current camera position.
+Click the 'Viewshed from here' button to update the viewshed to the current camera position.

 ## How it works